The 5-Second Filter: How to Stop Losing Leads Before They Even Scroll

 - Who is it for?

+“We help HR teams automate payroll in 10 minutes” beats “We provide an integrated suite for organizational efficiency.”
 One is a puzzle.
 The other is a solution.

-Look at your top menu.
-If a link doesn’t directly lead to a conversion or a high-value education piece, move it to the footer.
+Look at the top menu.
+If a link doesn’t lead to a conversion or to genuinely useful education, move it to the footer.
+Don’t hand visitors five exits before they’ve seen your value proposition.

 B2B buyers are impatient.
 If your site takes four seconds to load, half your traffic is gone before the first word appears.